asyncapi/website/pages/docs/guides/message-validation.md

     INV -->|Yes| ERR[/Fail/] -- Produce request errored --> PR
     INV -->|No| BR
 ```
-The AsyncAPI document is important in this case because payload schemas are taken from it as a source of truth.
+The AsyncAPI document is important in this case because payload schemas are taken from it and messages as validated against it in your application.
 You can spin up the AsyncAPI gateway using an AsyncAPI file.
 All the messages are forwarded to a WebSocket endpoint; if the message/payload is invalid, it includes a validation error message.

 ### UseCase